-Languages: English, Fijian, and Fiji Hindi
+Language: English, Fijian, and Fiji Hindi

 What to do: Fiji caters to a range of people, whether you’re in the mood to dive in the “Soft Coral Capital of the World” or came to simply enjoy the beaches and spas available.
 Take the chance to parasail over the South Pacific Ocean, surf through Fiji’s waves, and canoe through the coastline.
 For the sports lovers, Fiji is home to incredible golf courses and make sure to go horseback riding before you go home.

-Temperature: year-round tropical island climate (30 C – 86 F)
+Climate: year-round tropical island climate (30 C – 86 F)

-Ignore the dilapidated entrance and step into Savusavu’s best restaurants, Surf ‘N’ Turf.
+Eat: Ignore the dilapidated entrance and step into Savusavu’s best restaurants, Surf ‘N’ Turf.
 With its breathtaking views, Surf ‘N’ Turf boasts its menu with the freshest fish in town and its homemade ice cream.
 If you’re in the mood, the piece de resistance is a six-course menu where the food is prepared right in front of you.
 Make sure to take plenty of pictures and videos.

 Language: Icelandic, English

 Where to stay: Very few people can say they’ve slept in a bubble in the middle of a forest – but in Iceland can you stay in a Buubble.
 You can lay in bed and count the stars-- sure to be a highlight of your trip.

 What to do: With so many things to see and do in Iceland, there are quintessential must-dos.
 Enjoy relaxing at the Blue Lagoon, the geothermal spa with an outdoor lagoon that is considered one of the wonders of the world.
 If you can, you should also drive through the Golden Circle and experience the world-famous Geysir Geothermal Area, Pingvellir National Park, and the Gullfoss Waterfall.